 Weiss ratings became the first insurance rating organization to issue independent financial strength ratings for life and health insurance companies.
 In 1993, Weiss also began publishing ratings for property and casualty insurance companies.
-The company was recognized by the U.S. Government Accountability Office (GAO) as having accurately issued warnings for insurance company failures including Mutual Benefit Life of New Jersey, Executive Life of California, Fidelity Bankers Life, Executive Life of New York, First Capital Life as well as others.
+The company was recognized by the U.S. Government Accountability Office (GAO) for its accuracy in issuing warnings when a company failed.
+They issued warnings against Mutual Benefit Life of New Jersey, Executive Life of California, Fidelity Bankers Life, Executive Life of New York, First Capital Life, as well as others.
 The Weiss Group sold Weiss Ratings to TheStreet.com in 2006.
 However, in 2010, TheStreet.com sold Weiss Ratings back to the Weiss Group.

 Weakest and Strongest Lists